SciCatProject/scicat-backend-next/src/config/job-config/README.md

 Implementing an Action requires four (short) files:

 1. `action.ts` contains a class implementing `JobAction`.
-It's constructor can take any arguments, but the existing actions take an `options` argument mirroring the expected yaml config.
+The constructor can take any arguments, but the existing actions take an `options` argument mirroring the expected yaml config.
 It does not need to be `@Injectable()`, since it is constructed by a JobActionCreator class.